kellytr/pioreactor-led-calibration-plugin/README.md

 The LED automations available on the Pioreactor are limited: light intensity percentages are based on the power supplied to the LED wires.
 For specific research and for comparing results between Pioreactors, this plugin can be used to determine the exact LED intensity values.

 This plugin offers the ability to calibrate your LEDs using an **external light probe**.
-It functions in two parts: 1) a command line calibration that creates a line-of-best-fit and 2) a calibrated light/dark cycle automation available on the Pioreactor web interface.
+It functions in two parts:
+1) a command line calibration that creates a line-of-best-fit and
+2) a calibrated light/dark cycle automation available on the Pioreactor web interface.

-## Installation and use instructions
+## Installation instructions

 Install from the command line.